manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 This document provides detailed technical documentation for the *E-COM Analytics* project, which analyzes the Brazilian Olist e-commerce dataset to derive marketplace insights.
 It captures the key challenges encountered during the data ingestion phase, such as data inconsistencies, constraint violations, and duplicate records, along with the systematic approaches used to resolve them.
 Additionally, the document outlines the data cleaning strategies, assumptions made during analysis, and the supporting database objects (procedures, functions, and views) created to enable efficient and reproducible analytics workflows.

+### Key Performance Indicators (KPIs)
+1. Gross Merchandise Value (GMV)
+ Sum of the value of the products moved through the platform.
+2. Order Count and Average Order Value (AOV)
+ Total number of orders and mean order value
+3. High Value Seller Metrics
+ Metrics of Sellers with more than 10 orders (High value threshold)
+4. Top 3 States for each Category
+ Obtain the top states for each category based on customer ratings
+5. State-wise GMV Share
+ How much each state contributes towards GMV
+6. Statewise Monthly Growth
+ How sales vary across all states each rolling month

 ### Errors Fixed During Load Phase